DevelopmentArc/react-indepth/life_cycle/birth/component_render.md

 # Component `render()`
-Now that we have pre-configured our component, we enter the first rendering of our content.
+Now that we have pre-configured our Component, we enter the first rendering of our content.
 As React developers, the `render()` method is the most familiar.
 We create Elements (generally via JSX) and return them.
 We access the Component `this.props` and `this.state` and let these values derive how content should be generated.
 When we access `this.state`, any changes we made during `componentWillMount()` are fully applied.

 Unlike any other method in the Life Cycle, `render()` is the one method that exists across multiple life cycle phases.
 It occurs here in Birth and it is where we spend a lot of time in Growth.